 The tie to ancient Rome goes back to young attendants who carried sheaves of wheat and herbs to ensure blessings of prosperity and fertility to the married couple.
 By the Medieval times, it was bouquets of garlic which were believed to ward off evil spirits.

 It was during the Elizabethan Era that the tradition of scattering flower petals came into practice.
 At that time, brides followed a path of petals from their house to the church.
 To create this path, flower girls followed musicians in a wedding procession and carried a gold-plated rosemary branch and a silver cup adorned with ribbons and filled with flower petals and rosemary sprigs.
-This cup was known as the bride's cup.
+This cup was known as the bride's cup, and the petals were considered a symbol of fertility and thought to give the couple good luck.

 In Western Europe, the tradition of including children as attendants in weddings also included a ring bearer and often included other attendants in the wedding party, too.
 Many royal and society weddings still follow this tradition today with two or more flower girls.